ameenrj/email-sender/README.md

 - There is no need to support HTML email body types
     - (inferred) There is no need to support attachments
-- An email can be sent with no body
+- An email cannot be sent with no body
 - There is no need to support multiple "Personalizations" (using SendGrid) to specify different handling instructions for different recipients (See more at: https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/personalizations.html)